ORV Plan Comment Period Extended

 Educators including a lighthouse climb as an educational activity during their field trip may be eligible for an Academic Fee Waiver for students' lighthouse tickets.

 All ferries are permitted by the National Park Service but are privately operated and licensed with their fees set by the North Carolina Utilities Commission.

 Four-wheel drive shuttle services are available for a fee.
-Contact the service directly for hours and rates.
+Contact the island transportation service directly for reservations or more information.

 The rustic cabins of Core Banks give you views of pristine beaches, easy access to fishing, and a chance to get away from it all.
 Each cabin has a hot water heater, propane oven/stove, kitchen with cabinets, table and chairs, and private bath.
 Visitors need to provide their own linens, bedding, and cookware.

 More information can be found on the park's lodging page.

 There are no designated campgrounds in the park and no fees for beach camping.
 However, groups of 25 or more must obtain a Special Use Permit for overnight camping.
 More information on camping in the park can be found here.

 Some activities--including weddings, commercial filming or photography, and long-term parking (more than 24 hours)--require special use permits.
 Applications and information can be found on the park's permit page.